-The following graph shows the CPU resource utilization for Premium database with P2 performance level for each hour in a week.
-This particular graph starts on a Monday, showing 5 work days and then a weekend where much less happens on the application.
+The following graph shows the CPU resource utilization for a Premium database with the P2 performance level for each hour in a week.
+This particular graph starts on a Monday, showing five work days and then a weekend where much less happens on the application.

 From the data, this database currently has peak CPU load of just over 50% CPU utilization relative to the P2 performance level (mid-day on Tuesday).
 If CPU was the dominant factor in the application’s resource profile, then you may decide that the P2 is the right performance level to guarantee that the workload always fits.
 If an application expects growth over time, then it makes sense to allow for some extra resource buffer so that the application does not ever hit the ceiling.
-This will help avoid customer-visible errors caused by the database not having enough power to process requests effectively, especially in latency-sensitive environments (like a database supporting an application that paints web pages based on the results of database calls).
+Increasing the performance level helps avoid customer-visible errors caused by a database not having enough power to process requests effectively, especially in latency-sensitive environments (like a database supporting an application that paints web pages based on the results of database calls).

 Azure SQL Database exposes consumed resource information for each active database in the sys.resource_stats view of the master database in each server.
-The data in the table is aggregated for 5 minute intervals.
-With the Basic, Standard, and Premium service tiers, the data can take greater than 5 minutes to appear in the table, meaning this data is better for historical rather than near-real-time analysis.
+The data in the table is aggregated for 5-minute intervals.
+With the Basic, Standard, and Premium service tiers, the data can take more than five minutes to appear in the table, meaning this data is better for historical rather than near-real-time analysis.
 Querying the sys.resource_stats view shows the recent history of a database to validate whether the reservation picked delivered the desired performance when needed.

-You must be connected to the master database of your logical SQL Database server in order to query sys.resource_stats in the following examples.
+You must be connected to the master database of your logical SQL Database server to query sys.resource_stats in the following examples.

 The following example demonstrates how the data in this view is exposed: